dorota-alina/Tic-tac-toe/index.md

 With the other player, decide

 * What mark (X or O) initiates the game
+  > Consider rotating a starting player as a fair practice.
 * Who of you is going to use X and who is going to use O.

 ## Let's play